jzhou1318/fa22tapeout-course-dev/_private/index.md

   * Tools of each section, what we plan to use
   * Prospective timeline
 * Reading
-  * Send ref to Kundert top-down paper, primarily for analog
+  * Kundert top-down paper, primarily for analog - https://designers-guide.org/design/tdd-principles.pdf

-* [ ] @dan adding poll on whether students have EECS, BWRC accounts
+* [x] @dan adding poll on whether students have EECS, BWRC accounts